gitlost-murali/POS-Tagging-using-Neural-Network-Models/README.md

 [(Sentence1,Tags_of_Sentence1),(Sentence2,Tags_of_Sentence2),(Sentence3,Tags_of_Sentence3)]

-Example from the training pickle file "telugu_pos_tag_data.pickle":
+Example from the training pickle file "total_data.pickle":

 [